absmach/magistrala-docs/blog/supermq-storage-architecture.md

 ### The Compromise of Other NoSQL Databases

 We briefly considered other NoSQL databases.
 They are either too specific (optimized only for sequential reads) or lack the transactional integrity and rich query capabilities we need.
-Building our own storage layer was out of the question — we’d rather stand on the shoulders of giants - and TimescaleDB allows us to do just that.
+Building our own storage layer was out of the question - we’d rather stand on the shoulders of giants - and TimescaleDB allows us to do just that.

 ### TimescaleDB

 TimescaleDB is not a completely separate database technology; it is implemented as an extension for PostgreSQL.
 As a result, SuperMQ gains best-in-class time-series capabilities without the overhead of introducing and managing an entirely new database system.
 The platform leverages the same connection protocols, client libraries, and backup tools already in place for PostgreSQL.
 This makes creating and working with hypertables similar to standard Postgres.

 The core feature that makes TimescaleDB effective is the hypertable.
-From a user point of view, a hypertable looks like simple singular tables, but it is, in fact, much more – an abstraction (or more precisely a virtual view) of many smaller, regular PostgreSQL tables called chunks.
+From a user point of view, a hypertable looks like simple singular table, but it is, in fact, much more – an abstraction (or more precisely a virtual view) of many smaller, regular PostgreSQL tables called chunks.
 Each chunk is defined by a time range and only contains data that falls within that time range.
 When TimescaleDB creates a chunk, the creation time is stored in the catalog metadata.
 Chunk creation time is not the same as the partition ranges for the data contained in the chunk.
 When a new record is inserted into a hypertable, one of the following two things happens in the background:

 - If the chunk with the appropriate time range already exists, the record is simply inserted in that chunk
 - Otherwise, if the chunk does not yet exist, it is first created and then the record is inserted into it